All Episodes

 So get ready for that.

-He is placed against a narrative, against a tapestry, and maybe this will be part of his defense.
+He is placed against a narrative, against a tapestry.

-Basically, uh I I would rule out uh capital crime.
+Basically, I would rule out capital crime.

-I don't know if I'm saying any favors here, but he's got to be found guilty at first, of course.
+I don't know if I'm saying any favors here, but he's got to be found guilty first, of course.

-He's and he's innocent till proven guilty.
+And he's innocent until proven guilty.

 And trust me, war can do that to people.